jsolly/awesome-django-blog/README.md

 - Automated, rotating backups of blog posts using local and cloud storage
 - Status page for monitoring uptime and performance of your blog at https://blogthedata.com/status using Apache Echarts.
 - Custom 404 and 500 pages that look really cool.
 So even if your users are lost or your app is broke, they are still having a good time.
+- Canonical domain middleware to force www. prefix and redirect non-www. requests to www.
+- HTML minification to reduce page weight and improve load times

 ## Depreciated Features